DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 For specific functions that are called often, it is also a good idea to provide a self-made optimized function, which should be declared as static inline.

-The Intel® DPDK API provides an optimized rte_memcpy() function.
+The DPDK API provides an optimized rte_memcpy() function.

 Memory Allocation
 ~~~~~~~~~~~~~~~~~